BRAC Mutation Panel

 Order a test today.

 Our quality commitment extends to how we communicate the results of our analyses.
 Our reports are developed with the right language and terminology to clarify complex data.
 I am available to answer questions and help providers prepare to discuss findings with patients and families.
 When more help is needed, clients can also connect with an MLabs board-certified genetic counselor.

 YOUR FIRST STEP TO CANCER DIAGNOSIS

-MLabs offers state-of-the-science blood testing for inherited (germline) mutations impacting both adult and pediatric [LINK to Pediatric Molecular Genetics page] patients.
+MLabs offers state-of-the-science blood testing for inherited (germline) mutations impacting both adult and pediatric patients.
 These molecular signatures are used to make the most precise diagnosis possible, guiding patient-specific plans for prevention, treatment and monitoring.

 Analytical platforms include Sanger DNA sequencing for an extensive list of genes, SNP chromosomal microarrays, relative-quantitative PCR, methylation analysis, MLPA, mutation screening panels (xTAG, Luminex) and SNP testing.

 Next-generation sequencing (NGS) modalities make it possible identify multiple genetic mutations with excellent sensitivity and broad coverage with one test, while preserving the integrity of a specimen.